The Avett Brothers

 In 1933 cowboy star and country singer Gene Autry came up with a special project.
 Autry wanted a guitar similar in appearance to his idol Jimmie Rodgers’ 000–45, but in the new large body style.
 The Martin Company complied, and the first and perhaps most famous D–45, #53177, was born, complete with Autry’s name in pearl script on the fretboard.

 Like all early Dreadnoughts, the first D–45 had the elongated body and 12–fret neck.
-As you can imagine, with all of the abalone pearl body decoration, the guitar proved to be expensive to make, costing a whopping $200.00 in the middle of the Depression.
+As you can imagine, with all of the abalone pearl decoration and custom guitar inlays, the guitar proved to be expensive to make, costing a whopping $200.00 in the middle of the Depression.

 Although the D–45 was not cataloged until 1938, five more were built between 1933 and its official introduction, including two other 12–fret versions.
 The guitar built for Autry had a "torch" inlay pattern on the peghead; subsequent D–45s had the familiar "C. F. Martin" block letter logo.
 In 1939, the fretboard inlay pattern was changed from the traditional style 45 "snowflakes" to new "modern" solid hexagons.